hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

     Text to be used in the item.
 If no text value is defined, an error will be thrown.
   </C.Property>
   <C.Property @name="color" @type="enum" @values={{array "action" "critical" }} @default="action">
     Color applied to the text and (optional) icons.
-Acceptable values: “action” or “critical”.
   </C.Property>
   <C.Property @name="icon" @type="string">
     Leading icon.
 Acceptable value: any [icon](/icons/library) name.